After Deadly Fulani Attack, Nigerian Widow Takes Courageous Steps to Rebuild Her Life and Church

 Hanatu is one of one of many women who has lost her husband in Fulani attacks.
 She is one of few women, and even fewer men, to have returned to her village.
 After the December 4 attack, any residents who had stayed in the village fled to Numan and the state capital of Yola.
 Shaforon is all but deserted.

 “When will the killing stop?” she says.
-“It’s either Boko Haram insurgents or herdsmen killing our people, [who] are mostly Christians,” she says.
+“It’s either an extremist group that is located primarily in Northern Nigeria insurgents or herdsmen killing our people, [who] are mostly Christians,” she says.
 “Many Christian women have lost their husbands.
 Our children cannot go to school again when our husbands, the breadwinners, have been massacred.”

 Attempts to wipe out generations of Christians